 There are two main ways to meal prep this recipe:

-- Make the entire recipe ahead and store in a sealed container in the fridge.
+- Complete prep & store: Make the entire recipe ahead and store in a sealed container in the fridge.
+Eat a serving right now if you want!

-- Make the entire recipe, but portion into separate containers.
+- Complete prep & store in portions: Make the entire recipe, but portion into separate containers.
 You can store it with the rest of the meal as well if you’d like (lettuce wraps, for example).

 Is this recipe-freezer friendly?